© Parkinsonsniper | Dreamstime.com

 Excessive daytime sleepiness is one of the most common complaints made to sleep specialists.
 The excessive tiredness symptoms are not to be taken lightly.
 Excessive daytime sleepiness results in reduced quality of life and is associated with an increased risk of diseases such as coronary heart disease and strokes, and even with an increased risk of dying from any cause.[1,2]

 The severity of daytime sleepiness is typically determined using a short standardized questionnaire called the Epworth Sleepiness Scale.
-A score of greater than or equal to ten indicates excessive daytime sleepiness.
-You can take the test for free online.
+A score of greater than or equal to 10 indicates excessive daytime sleepiness.

 Fatigue is defined as an overwhelming sustained sense of exhaustion and decreased capacity for physical and mental work at the usual level.
 Obviously, life itself becomes difficult when your body is too tired to move and your brain is too tired to think.
 Unless you are also suffering from disrupted sleep, fatigue is not usually accompanied by excessive daytime sleepiness that results in unintended lapses into sleep.
 In order to recover from fatigue, you need rest, not just sleep.